pydantic/pydantic/docs/usage/types.md

 ### Json Type

 You can use `Json` data type to make *pydantic* first load a raw JSON string.
-It can also optionally be used to parse the loaded object into another type:
+It can also optionally be used to parse the loaded object into another type base on the type `Json` is parameterised with:

 ```py
 {!./examples/ex_json_type.py!}